Updated, June 26 11 p.m.: With 1883 of 1951 precincts completely reporting, YES votes are at 56.71 percent. The Associated Press has called it.

 Haines says he sees how a well-regulated medical cannabis program might be beneficial — he sees it in his own work counseling the sick, and during his visits to cancer patients.
 But he believes the wording of Oklahoma’s ballot initiative will restrict state leaders from putting in place appropriate regulations.
 For example, since the only requirement to obtain medical cannabis under the new law would be a recommendation from a state board certified doctor — for any condition — he believes many will use cannabis recreationally, leading to a host of health problems down the road.

 What college-age person, he contends, can’t truthfully claim symptoms of anxiety to a doctor?
-More availability of cannabis, he says, will also lead to a bigger black market and more people using the drug.
+More availability of cannabis, he says, will also lead to a bigger illicit market and more people using the drug.

 Depending on how Oklahoma chooses to regulate cannabis, those worries could be founded.
 Colorado offers something of a case study, as it legalized medicinal cannabis in 2000 and adult-use in 2012.
 There, cannabis was ingested by more young children and there were a greater percentage of traffic fatalities caused by those with cannabis in their bloodstream as access to the drug got easier, according to a regional governmental study by the Rocky Mountain High Intensity Drug Trafficking Area.
 Some critics have disputed some of the study’s findings and urged people not to draw broad conclusions about the safety of cannabis.

-Haines compares the zealousness of medical cannabis proponents to those in the early days of opioids, leading to a black market and prescription epidemic of addictive opioid medication.
+Haines compares the zealousness of medical cannabis proponents to those in the early days of opioids, leading to a illicit market and prescription epidemic of addictive opioid medication.
 Regular use of cannabis, especially at a young age, could lead to dependency.
 Estimates range from as few as one in six to half of regular users who experience relatively mild withdrawal symptoms such as anger and anxiety, according to a 2011 National Institutes of Health study.